 Figure 4.13: NaI detector locations around T2.
-The positron beam (blue line) is traveling along the z-axis (into the paper in the right figures). (a) T2 was rotated counter clockwise about the x-axis by 45° positioning the upstream side of the T2 such that it faces the bottom NaI detector. (b) T2 was positioned as in the experiment.
+The positron beam (blue line) is traveling along the z-axis (into the paper in the right figures). (a) T2 was rotated counter-clockwise about the x-axis by 45° positioning the upstream side of the T2 such that it faces the bottom NaI detector. (b) T2 was positioned as in the experiment.
 It was first rotated to the position as in (a), then it was rotated clockwise about the y-axis by 45°, positioning the upstream side of the T2 such that it faces the beam right NaI detector.

-the four energies respectively.
-In another GEANT4 simulation, T2 was positioned according to the second case and two virtual NaI detectors were placed on the top and the bottom of T2.
-The bottom detector observed more photons than the top when 511 keV photons were generated 0.3006 mm inside T2 isotropically.
-Photons are more likely to reach the bottom detector because they would travel through a thinner layer of tungsten to reach the bottom detector.
+shown in the third column of Table 4.4, all eight detectors observed a similar number of photons.
+In a separate simulation, T2 was positioned as in the first case and impinged by 1, 3, 6, 10 MeV positrons.
+The average distance traveled by positrons inside T2 before annihilation was 0.0847 ± 0.0001 , 0.3006 ± 0.0004 , 0.511 ± 0.001 , 0.564 ± 0.008 mm for the four energies respectively.
+In another GEANT4 simulation, T2 was positioned according to the second case and two virtual NaI detectors were placed on both the top and the bottom of T2.
+The bottom detector observed more photons than the top one when 511 keV photons were generated 0.3006 mm inside T2 isotropically.
+Photons are more likely to reach the bottom detector because they would travel through a thinner layer of tungsten to reach it.

 In the second case, shown in Figure 4.13 (a), the left and the right NaI detectors had the lowest counts for 3 MeV positrons as shown in the fourth column of Table 4.4.
-There is a smaller detection probability for a photon traversing T2 in the radial direction towards the left/right detectors than the top/bottom surfaces of T2 due to the amount of material.
+There is less detection probability for a photon traversing T2 in the radial direction towards the left/right detectors than the top/bottom surfaces of T2 due to the amount of material.
 The average distance traveled by 3 MeV positrons inside T2 before annihilation was 0.3006 ± 0.0004 mm.
 In this case, positrons annihilated near the upstream face of T2.
 For this reason, the bottom, bottom right, and bottom left NaI detectors (facing the upstream side of T2) observed more photons than the top, top right, and top left as shown in the fourth column of Table 4.4.

-The lower the positron beam energy, the smaller the annihilation depth, and the bigger asymmetry in the counts.
+The lower the positron beam energy, the shorter the annihilation depth, and the bigger asymmetry in the counts.
 As shown in the fourth and fifth columns of Table 4.4, more/less 511 keV photons were observed on the bottom/top detectors with the 1 MeV positron beam than with the 3 MeV.
 As the positron beam energy increases, as shown in the sixth and seventh columns of Table 4.4, the top and bottom detectors observed a similar number of photons, because positrons annihilate more uniformly inside T2 and the asymmetry in the counts decreases.
-With the increasing positron beam energy, fewer positrons were annihilated inside T2 and more penetrated through, as shown in the top two rows of Table 4.4.
+With the increasing positron beam energy, fewer positrons were annihilated inside T2 and more penetrated through which was shown in the top two rows of Table 4.4.